sag-gov-integration-unit/webmethods-container-deployments/docker/apigateway/README.md

 Sample deployments of webMethods API Gateway using Docker / Docker-compose:

+Requirement:

+1) Run all commands from this directory (due to volumes path mapping)
-Requirement: Make sure you save in this current directory a valid licenses
+2) Make sure you save in this current directory a valid licenses
  - for "ApiGateway Advanced Edition", and name the file as "licenseKey.xml"
  - for "Terracotta" (used for APIGateway clustering), and name the file as "terracotta-license.key"